 - Craft knife

-How to Make Christmas Ornaments Video
+Video: Watch and Learn How to Make Clay Ornaments

 If you want to see just how to make Christmas ornaments from clay, try the video below.
 It will walk you completely through one of these ornaments.